Smeaton's Tower

-Smeaton's Tower is a redundant lighthouse, now a memorial to civil engineer John Smeaton, designer of the third and most notable Eddystone Lighthouse.
+Smeaton's Tower is the reconstructed upper section of the third Eddystone Lighthouse, now a memorial to its designer, civil engineer John Smeaton.
 A major step forward in lighthouse design, Smeaton's structure was in use from 1759 to 1877, until erosion of the ledge it was built upon forced new construction.
 The tower was largely dismantled and rebuilt on Plymouth Hoe in Plymouth, Devon, where it stands today.

 History

 Background

 England’s coasts are notorious for rough weather, dangerous seas and deathly obstacles.
 The Eddystone rocks are among them.

 Several attempts were made to place a marker on these reefs.
 The first attempt was called the Winstanley Lighthouse.
 After it was destroyed in the 1703 storm, a second one called the Rudyard lighthouse was built.
 This one was also destroyed, this time by a fire in 1755.

 Born in Austhorpe, Yorkshire, England in 1724, John Smeaton is considered the father of civil engineering.
 He is recognized for his scientific achievements, including the increased efficiency of water wheels.

 After the Rudyard lighthouse was destroyed, there was intense pressure to build a third lighthouse quickly.
 Smeaton was recommended by the Royal Society to design a lighthouse on the Eddystone Rocks in what is considered his greatest achievement.